zumasys/docs/site/jbase/release-notes/5.8/5.8.4/README.md

 - [PN1331](./pn1331/README.md)  - jQL: A correlative named attribute with extraneous spaces fails
 - [PN1335](./pn1335/README.md)  - jBC: BASIC FMT inserts CHAR(251) and space on fold/wrap
 - [PN1336](./pn1336/README.md)  - jQL: TRANS interprets D-type dict in the attr parameter as a synonym to the attr of the dict
-- [PN1337](./pn1337/README.md)  - jQL: IType IF THEN ELSE compound expression produces incorrect result
+- [PN1337](./pn1337/README.md)  - jQL: I-type IF THEN ELSE compound expression produces incorrect result
-- [PN1338](./pn1338/README.md)  - jQL query involving BY and WITH attr_0_dict = 'item list' causes segv
+- [PN1338](./pn1338/README.md)  - jQL: query involving BY and WITH attr_0_dict = 'item list' causes segv
 - [PN1341](./pn1341/README.md)  - Runtime: Alternative behaviour of the DELETE command
 - [PN1344](./pn1344/README.md)  - jQL: F-Correlatives in 'universe' emulation need integer calculation
 - [PN1350](./pn1350/README.md)  - jQL: ICONV on a $amount with an MD conversion returns an empty string